Decentralized production process

 Scenario 1: A split processing solution

-Processes cassava roots in situ in the cassava growing areas within 24 hours into a stable and easily transportable* intermediate product with a long shelf-life.
+In scenario 1 the cassava roots are processed in situ in the cassava growing areas within 24 hours into a stable and easily transportable* intermediate product with a long shelf-life.
 This intermediate product is called cassava starch cake, a semi wet cassava paste.
 The cake is produced by the AMPU and refined in the MRU.
 The cassava starch cake is then transported either to DADTCO’s central flash dryer or an existing cassava starch plant for further refining into starch, or a brewery that uses the cake to replace part of the malted barley.
 In all cases the final product is centrally produced close to a large town with the necessary amenities.

 * It avoids the need for costly transportation of the perishable cassava roots over long distances